HashirOwais/Digital-Dice-Roller-on-BASYS-3-FPGA/readme.md

 1. **Synchronous Circuit**: Implements clock-driven processes for dice rolling.
 2. **Internal Module**: The `Dice_Roller` module encapsulates the dice rolling logic.
 3. **User I/O**:
-   - Switch for rolling the dice.
+   - A switch for rolling the dice (`roll`).
+   - A switch to enable rolling of the second dice (`double_roll`).
-   - LED to indicate when the dice is rolling.
+   - LED to indicate when the dice are rolling.
-   - 7-segment display to display the dice value.
+   - 7-segment displays to display the values of the dice.
-   - Reset switch to reset the state of the dice.
+   - Reset switch to reset both dice to their initial states.

 ---